rohanza/django-serializers/README.md

         'age': 42
     }

-We can also include additional attributes on the object to be serialized:
+We can also include additional attributes on the object to be serialized, or exclude existing attributes:

     >>> class PersonSerializer(Serializer):
     >>>     class Meta: